March 22, 2011

 The Water Opportunities Act will:

-Key to delivering these outcomes is the creation of the Water Technology Acceleration Partnership (WaterTAP) to support research and development as well as the commercialization of new technologies and innovations in Ontario’s water sector.
+Key to delivering these outcomes is the creation of the Water Technology Acceleration Project (WaterTAP) to support research and development as well as the commercialization of new technologies and innovations in Ontario’s water sector.

 The act also: